 NASDAQ: CORV TSX: CORV

-VANCOUVER , Feb.
-7, 2019 /CNW/ - Correvio Pharma Corp.
-(CORV) (CORV.TO), a revenue-generating, specialty pharmaceutical company focused on commercializing hospital drugs, today announced the presentation of clinical data highlighting the low rate of hospitalization in patients treated with Brinavess® (vernakalant hydrochloride, IV), its antiarrhythmic drug for the rapid conversion of recent onset atrial fibrillation (AF), at the Belgian Society of Cardiology (BSC) 2019 Annual Congress, being held Feb 7-8, 2019 in Brussels , Belgium.
-The presentation will include data from a clinical survey assessing patients with acute AF treated with Brinavess in Belgian hospitals.
+VANCOUVER, Aug.
+12, 2019 /PRNewswire/ - Correvio Pharma Corp.
+(CORV) (CORV), a specialty pharmaceutical company focused on commercializing hospital drugs, today announced that an abstract highlighting the results of the SPECTRUM study evaluating Brinavess® (vernakalant hydrochloride, IV), the Company's antiarrhythmic drug for the rapid conversion of recent onset atrial fibrillation (AF), was selected for a poster presentation at the European Society of Cardiology (ESC) 2019 Congress taking place August 31 – September 4, 2019, in Paris.

-Details for the BSC 2019 Brinavess presentation are as follows:
+Details for the upcoming presentation are as follows:

 About Atrial Fibrillation